 Gone Girl is dark, disturbing, and one of the most brilliantly constructed mysteries I’ve read in a long time.
 If you are looking for a satisfying crime drama, this is not it.
 But if you’re into psychological thrillers that surprise you, definitely give it a try.
 And if you want to really blow your mind, do Gone Girl on audio.

 Wine/Beverage Pairing: Scotch – Nick’s drink of choice (yep, I’m Team Nick!)Buy Audio: Audible Buy Digital: Kindle | Nook Buy Hardcover: Amazon | B&N

 We’ve got two giveaways for y’all today.
 Since I never read my hardcover copy of Gone Girl, I am going to give it away to ONE lucky Kindles & Wine reader who hasn’t read it before.

 We also have these super cool Gone Girl t-shirts from the awesome folks at Crown Publishing to give away!

 To enter for your chance to win, you must:

 - Be a follower of our blog (click HERE to subscribe), AND…

 Please note: All entrants must review and adhere to our official giveaway policy.
-This contest will close on Thursday, December 5, 2013 at 11:59 PM (CST) and the five winners will be notified via email on Friday, December 6.
+This contest will close on Sunday, April 20, 2014 at 11:59 PM (CDT) and the two winners will be notified via email on Monday, April 21.